LedgerHQ/connect-kit/examples/next-wagmi/README.md

 ### Connecting

-The file `src/components/Connect.tsx` renders a connect button for each configured connector, and an error message if it can't connect, and uses the `useAccount` and `useConnect` wagmi hooks
+The file `src/components/Connect.tsx` renders a connect button for each configured connector and an error message if it can't connect, and uses the `useAccount` and `useConnect` wagmi hooks.
+This is a simplified version of the code

 ```ts
   const { connector } = useAccount()